teateatea/heartbreaker/Magic Users/Wizard/Prepared Magic.md

 ## Preparing Spells
 The Wizard must spend an hour to Prepare Spells from their Spellbook *(usually in the morning)*.

+*See [[Dangerous Magic#Over-Preparing|Over-Preparing]] for Preparing without Spell Slots.*
+*See [[Dangerous Magic#Spontaneous Casting|Spontaneous Casting]] for Casting without Preparing.*

+##### Empty Spellpages
+*The spell-creature has been bound to the Wizard's soul, and no longer occupies the Spellbook.*

+Once a Wizard has Prepared a Spell, that Spell cannot be Cast or Prepared by any Magic-User, until the dawn after the Wizard Casts it.
+Wizards interfere with other Wizards in this way, but non-Wizard Magic-Users have no effect on the Wizard's ability to Prepare Spells.

 ## Casting Spells
+*See [[Dangerous Magic#Spontaneous Casting|Spontaneous Casting]] for Casting without Preparing.*
+*See [[Dangerous Magic#Over-Casting|Over-Casting]] for Casting without Spell Slots.*

 ##### Cantrips
 Parlour tricks